NeurodataWithoutBorders/nwb-guide/docs/tutorials/multiple_sessions.rst

 Workflow Configuration
 ----------------------

-On the Workflow page for this pipeline, specify that you'd like to:
+Update the Workflow page to indicate that you'll:

 1. Run on multiple sessions
 2. Locate the source data programmatically
-   - Also specify that your dataset is located at ``~/NWB_GUIDE/test-data/dataset``, where **~** is the home directory of your system.
+3. Find source files inside ``~/NWB_GUIDE/test-data/dataset``, where **~** is the home directory of your system.
-3. Skip dataset publication.
+4. Skip dataset publication.

 .. figure:: ../assets/tutorials/multiple/workflow-page.png
   :align: center